To find out about becoming a volunteer at another Baystate Health location, contact that location directly.

 Schedule an interview by calling 413-794-4210.
 The typical interview is 30 minutes long.
 By the end of the interview, you will know when and where you are volunteering.
-You will have completed an application and filled out information giving us permission to do a criminal background check (required for those 18 years old or older).
 We will provide you with information about health services requirements.
 We'll also give you a reference form to be filled out on your behalf.

 Applicants 18 and older are required to go through a national criminal background check.
 The actual process is handled by a 3rd party – the same company that does background checks for new employees.
 You will receive a link requesting you to complete an online background check.
 Once you respond, it usually takes 2-10 business days to receive your background clearance.

 You will be required to complete a medical history form and provide proof of immunization.
 Clearance includes 2 TB tests and proof that the volunteer is immune to measles, mumps, rubella and chicken pox.
 All volunteers are encouraged to have the annual flu vaccine.
 In cases where volunteers do not want the vaccine, a declination form will need to be signed, and if volunteering in a patient care area or building, a mask will need to be worn during the entire flu season.
 Any tests or procedures performed during the clearance process by health services or under their direction will be done at no cost to the applicant.

 GENERAL VOLUNTEER ORIENTATION*